Climate, Communities, Wildlife

 It’s time for our leaders in corporate sustainability to step up and seize a powerful showcase opportunity in Tanzania.
 This powerful program will combat climate change, generate jobs, preserve wildlife habitat and make our sponsors rich and famous.

 Deforestation is responsible for about 20 percent of the rise in greenhouse gases in the atmosphere.
 Therefore, reforestation is a critical part of the solution to many of our most pressing sustainability challenges.
-Sacred Seedlings, a division of Earth Tones, Inc. has formed a partnership with the Mellowswan Foundation Africa-Tanzania to plant millions of trees over the next four years in the Kilimanjaro District.
+Sacred Seedlings and Earth News have formed a partnership with the Mellowswan Foundation Africa-Tanzania to plant millions of trees over the next four years in the Kilimanjaro District.
 Two plots of land have been donated to the cause by the local forest district.

 The Foundation seized upon the idea and started developing the scope of work.
 Once funded, locals will build two nurseries and greenhouses to maximize the production time for the seedlings.
 After about four months, the seedlings will be planted permanently in a variety of settings, including the forest and urban settings alike.